 The link between abdominal fat and the brain

-Researchers from Boston University School of Medicine have confirmed in a study published in Annals of Neurology, a journal of the American Neurological Association., the reality that excess abdominal fat is associated with lower total brain volume.
+Researchers from Boston University School of Medicine have confirmed in a study published in Annals of Neurology, a journal of the American Neurological Association., the reality that excess abdominal or visceral fat is associated with lower total brain volume.

 The study determined that excess belly fat, regardless if the middle aged individual were otherwise healthy would pose a greater risk for the development of dementia later in life.
 These preliminary findings could lead to better prevention strategies implemented in the future.